Department of Geography and Environment (GRAD)

 Grading Status: Letter grade.

-This hands-on course will set you on a path towards being a researcher and scientist who will make a positive difference in the world through good research practices and effective communication.
-Topics will include: reproducibility and ethics, creating effective graphics, giving engaging oral and poster presentations, writing abstracts, social media use in research, communication with journalists, operating in the judicial and political arenas, and stakeholder outreach and public talks.
+This hands-on course will set you on a path towards making a positive difference in the world through effective communication of ideas that are important to you.
+Emphasis will be on practical skills in listening, clarifying your message, having a narrative focus, creating effective graphics, giving engaging oral and poster presentations, social media use, communication with journalists, operating in the judicial and political arenas, and community outreach and public talks.

 Rules & Requirements